sdmp/sdmp.github.io/index2.md

 	- `name` : The publicly visible name of the user.
 	- `about` : A brief description of the user.

-This message **must** be signed by the user **or** by any node authorized by the user as a `publisher`.
+This resource **must** be signed by the user **or** by any node authorized by the user as a `publisher`.

-### Creating a connection
+### Create connection

-When a user publishes this message, it indicates:

-* That the user publishing the message is allowing all its published messages to be synchronized to the connected user.
-# That the user publishing the message is allowing all messages published by
-	the connection to be synchronized to any node authorized by the user.
+This resource is an indication of the users desire to subscribe to updates from the connection, and the users willingness to publish updates to that connection.
+See the [publication specifications](#publish) for additional details.

 The `control` object has the following **required** properties:

 * `type` : The exact string: `connection`
-* `connection` : The key fingerprint of the user being connected.
+* `user` : The key fingerprint of the user being connected.
+* `connection`: A YAML string collection containing at least one of the following strings:
+	- `publish` : Indicates that messages from the user publishing the resource **may** be synchronized to the connection.
+	- `subscribe` : Indicates that messages published by the connection **may** be synchronized to the user.

-This message **must** be signed by the user **or** by any node authorized by the user as a `publisher`.
+This resource **must** be signed by the user **or** by any node authorized by the user as a `publisher`.

-Deleting this message indicates that the user no longer wishes to synchronize messages to or from that connection.
+Deleting this resource indicates that the user no longer wishes to synchronize resources to or from that connection.

+---

+## Documents

+Resources published to the SDMP which are not control resources are called "documents".

+All document resources require the root `resource` object to have a property named `document`, which is an object containing minimal metadata about the resource.

+There are two types of resources: *public* and *encrypted/mixed*.

+### Encrypted/mixed documents

+Documents containing encrypted data have the property `encrypted` on the `document` object, which is the binary encoded encrypted message, equivalent to PGP unarmored encryption output.

+Because there is additional information available in the resource, it would be misleading to indicate that the resource itself was encrypted, and a properly functioning node application will **not** allow additional private metadata to be inserted into the resource.

+**Note:** Although the focus of the SDMP is not on anonymity, a properly functioning node application will **not** make visible the recipients of any private message.
+Exposing the recipients of a message makes the privacy of the users needlessly difficult to protect.

+### Public documents

+Resources which contain additional metadata or content which is not encrypted are considered *public* documents.

+To further indicate that a resource is public, the boolean property `public` **must** be set on the `document` object, and it **must** be set to `true`.

+### Etiquette for public vs private

+Publishing a resource containing a public document should be interpreted in much the same way as publishing a public blog post.
+The information in the resource should be considered available for general public viewing.

+Publishing a resource which has not been marked as public is much like sending an email: the recipient of the document must determine by context and discretion whether a message should be relayed in whole, in part, or not at all.

+Applications should make the distinction of public vs private clear to the user, primarily so that a user does not accidentally send a private message marked as public.

 ---